ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Security Parameters and Callbacks {#security-parameters}

-Most security parameters, e.g., TLS ciphersuites, local identity and private key, etc., may be configured statically.
+Most security parameters, e.g., TLS ciphersuites, local identity and private key, etc., can be configured statically.
 Others are dynamically configured during Connection establishment.
 Security parameters and callbacks are partitioned based on their place in the lifetime of Connection establishment.
 Similar to Transport Properties, both parameters and callbacks are inherited during cloning (see {{groups}}).